-Joe went over to the actors table and had a few words with Claire and Jamie.
-A few minutes later Claire and Jamie were standing at the Ootlanders table.
+Joe goes over to the actors’ table and had a few words with Claire and Jamie.
+A few minutes later Claire and Jamie are standing at the Ootlanders table.

 “Hello folks, Joe tells us that ye are frae Florida and are the greatest fans of Outlander.
 You probably already ken my name is Sam and this fine lady here is Catriona.
 It's really great that you could come and be extras today.
 Joe has told us about your adventure with the bus and how you came tae be stranded in Slamannan.
 The volcano is a problem for us too because we have tae fly to various locations for the show.
 But it's an ill wind that blows nobody any good – it brought you here and you have experienced real Scottish hospitality from the folks in Slamannan.”

-“Well said,” added Caitriona, “It's so nice to have our fans involved in the production.
+“Well said,” adds Caitriona, “It's so nice to have our fans involved in the production.
 Would you like our autographs?

-“Could we possibly have a photograph with you as well?
-Asked Skye.
+“Could we possibly have a photograph with you as well? asks Skye.

-“Absolutely, nae bother,”said Sam.
+“Absolutely, nae bother,” says Sam.
 “I have an idea.
 Why don't we go to the “Stones” and use them as a backdrop.”